 - determine external influences on quality and able to describe, develop, and evaluate quality systems and quality policies;

 - describe, develop, and evaluate processes of quality design, quality control and improvement, and to understand and integrate management aspects (such as sales, marketing) and technological aspects (such as product development, process design, control measures) in these fields of quality;

 - search and critically evaluate various scientific concepts and realize that the choice for a certain concept or model determines the diagnosis and options to optimize food quality levels or standards;

 - develop a clear perception, diagnosis and analysis of a quality issue and be able to choose appropriate scientific approaches in a multi-methodological way covering both managerial and technological aspects.
 This should result in certain applications and implementations of certain food quality management tools based on the selected theories;

-- understand, communicate and work with people with a different knowledge standard and knowledge background;
+- understand, communicate and work with people from different nationalities and with a different knowledge background;

 Dr ir R. Hartemink

 - Ir M.C.
 Verkerk